-From one-person food truck businesses to major corporate mobile food empires, bookkeeping is a significant part of any mobile business endeavor.
-While it is typically not one of the more glamorous jobs, bookkeeping is at the heart of a food truck’s success, and common bookkeeping mistakes can cost your business significantly.
+From one-person food truck businesses to major corporate mobile food empires, bookkeeping is a significant part of any mobile business.
+While it is typically not one of the more glamorous jobs, bookkeeping is at the heart of a food truck’s success.
+Unfortunately that means that common bookkeeping mistakes can cost your business significantly.

 Common Bookkeeping Mistakes To Avoid

-Doing it Yourself.
 No matter how much they hate it, many food truck owners insist upon handling the books themselves.
-Having a competent bookkeeper coming in to handle the books can be extremely beneficial in that they have the skills to do the job quickly and efficiently and will provide a second pair of eyes to find errors and make suggestions.
+Having a competent bookkeeper coming in to handle the books can be extremely beneficial.
+These professionals have the skills to do the job quickly and efficiently and will provide a second pair of eyes to find errors and make suggestions.

-Sales Tax.
 A common mistake in the mobile food industry is not deducting the sales tax from the total sales.
 This results in a higher total sales amount and does not lower the amount of taxes due.
 Keeping an eye on collection and reporting of sales taxes can result in significant fines and penalties.

-Backup.
 The paperless office does not exist in the real world, where audits do still exist.
-A paper trail, documentation or verification in the form of backup documents should be available, especially if you keep all of your food truck business files on your computer system.
+A paper trail, documentation or verification in the form of backup documents should always be available Especially if you keep all of your food truck business files on your computer system.